Bavarians

 - Youth Perspectives

-- Bavarian youth are increasingly global in outlook, valuing both tradition and innovation.
-They are active in cultural preservation and environmental initiatives.
+- Bavarian youth are increasingly global in perspective, valuing both local traditions and international experiences.

 - Education Initiatives